-Elected as Chairman of the Commission for the 2017 report cycle.
-Former Chief of Staff, Counsel, Legislative Director, and Foreign Policy Advisor to U.S. House of Representatives Democratic Leader Nancy Pelosi; former Professional Staff Member on the House Permanent Select Committee on Intelligence.
-Commissioner Bartholomew served as the Commission Chairman for the 2007 and 2009 report cycles, and served as Vice Chairman for the 2006, 2008, 2010, and 2016 report cycles.
-Reappointed by House Democratic Leader Nancy Pelosi for a two-year term expiring December 31, 2017.
+Carolyn Bartholomew was elected as Chairman of the Commission for the 2019 Report cycle.
+Chairman Bartholomew is the former Chief of Staff, Counsel, Legislative Director, and Foreign Policy Advisor to U.S. House of Representatives Democratic Leader Nancy Pelosi.
+She also served as a Professional Staff Member on the House Permanent Select Committee on Intelligence.
+Chairman Bartholomew served as the Commission Chairman for the 2007, 2009, and 2017 report cycles, and served as Vice Chairman for the 2006, 2008, 2010, 2016, and 2018 report cycles.
+She was reappointed by House Democratic Leader Nancy Pelosi for a two-year term expiring December 31, 2019.

-An attorney with the law firm Frost Brown Todd, LLC where he serves as the Member-in-Charge of its Charleston office, vice chair of the Appellate Practice Group, and a member of Civic Point, the firm’s government affairs subsidiary.
-Goodwin’s practice includes litigation and appellate advocacy, and advising clients on government relations, intellectual property matters and commercial transactions.
+Senator Carte Goodwin is an attorney with the law firm Frost Brown Todd, LLC where he serves as the Member-in-Charge of its Charleston office, vice chair of the Appellate Practice Group, and a member of Civic Point, the firm’s government affairs subsidiary.
 In 2010, Senator Goodwin was appointed by West Virginia Governor Joe Manchin III to the U.S. Senate to fill the vacancy caused by the passing of Senator Robert C. Byrd, where he served until a special election was held to fill the remainder of Senator Byrd’s unexpired term.
 In 2009, Senator Goodwin chaired the Independent Commission on Judicial Reform in West Virginia, and during the four years prior, served as General Counsel to West Virginia Governor Joe Manchin III.
-Appointed by Senate Democratic Leader Harry Reid for a two-year term expiring December 31, 2017.
+He was appointed by Senate Democratic Leader Chuck Schumer for a two-year term expiring December 31, 2019.

-Senator Talent is currently a partner at Banner Public Affairs.
+Senator Talent is currently a partner at Banner Public Affairs, a Senior Fellow at the Bipartisan Policy Center, and a Visiting Senior Fellow and Director, National Security 2020 Project, Marilyn Ware Center for Security Studies at the American Enterprise Institute.
 From 2007 to 2010, Sen. Talent served as Vice-Chairman of the Commission on Prevention of Weapons of Mass Destruction Proliferation and Terrorism, served on the Independent Panel that reviewed the Quadrennial Defense Review of the Department of Defense, served as a member of the Executive Panel advising the Chief of Naval Operations, and was a Distinguished Fellow at the Heritage Foundation.
 From 2002 to 2007, Sen. Talent served in the U.S. Senate and from 1992 to 2001, served in the U.S. House of Representatives, both of which representing his home state of Missouri.
 While in the U.S. Senate, Sen. Talent served as a member of the Senate Armed Services, Energy and Natural Resources, and Agriculture Committees, and while in the House he served as Chairman of the House Small Business Committee and a member of the House Armed Services Committee.
-Appointed by Senate Republican Leader Mitch McConnell for a two-year term expiring December 31, 2017.
+Appointed by Senate Republican Leader Mitch McConnell for a two-year term expiring December 31, 2019.

 The U.S.-China Economic and Security Review Commission was created by the United States Congress in October 2000 with the legislative mandate to monitor, investigate, and submit to Congress an annual report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China, and to provide recommendations, where appropriate, to Congress for legislative and administrative action.